Laogai: "Reform through labor"

 Investigators from the Laogai Research Foundation have confirmed sites where prisoners mine asbestos and other toxic chemicals with no protective gear, work with batteries and battery acid with no protection for their hands, tan hides while standing naked in vats filled 3-feet deep with chemicals used for the softening of animal skins, and work in improperly run mining facilities where explosions and other accidents are a common occurrence.

 Career preparation has historically been used to justify forced labor prison systems around the world.
 In China, although this argument was used, career preparation was minimal until recently.
 Following release, the skills acquired within the Laogai prison (i.e. ditch-digging or manure-spreading) do not often lead to desirable employment.
 Inmates who entered the Laogai system with marketable skills were often assigned jobs utilizing these skills within the prison complex.
 Doctors, for example, were doctors within the Laogai camp often receiving preferential treatment, larger amounts of food, similar to the cadre, and a bed.
 "Inmates rarely leave with any new skills unless the training fits the camp's enterprising needs."
 More recently however, programs have been introduced to train prisoners in useful trades.

 While there are many types of Laogai complexes, most enterprises are farms, mines, or factories.
 There are, according to the Chinese government, "approximately 200 different kinds of Laogai products that are exported to international markets".
 "A quarter of China's tea is produced in Laogai camps; 60 percent of China's rubber-vulcanizing chemicals are produced in a single Laogai camp in Shengyang ... one of the largest steel-pipe factories in the country is a Laogai camp ... " One camp alone, Ziangride, harvests more than 22,000 metric tons of grain every year.
 Dulan County prisoners have planted over 400,000 trees.

 The conditions in these camps are considered extremely harsh by most of the world's cultures.
 However, the Chinese government considers Laogai to be effective in controlling prisoners and furthering China's economy.
 According to Mao Zedong, "The Laogai facilities are one of the violent component parts of the state machine.
 Laogai facilities of all levels are established as tools representing the interests of the proletariat and the people's masses and exercising dictatorship over a minority of hostile elements originating from exploiter classes."

-Number of deaths
+Estimated number of deaths

+The estimated number of deaths in laogai varies substantially among authors on the subject: